emberjs/rfcs/active/0000-allowed-component-properties.md

 # Summary

-Providing a centralised property on components for exposure and definition of properties.
+Aims to provide a centralised property on components for exposure and definition of attributes.

 # Motivation

-Components currently have the issue of their template usage defining their meaning.
+Components currently have the issue of their template usage defining the meaning of the components attributes.
+This RFC aims to set out a method of specifying the clear interface of a component.

-- Accidental use of an incorrect parameter would be caught as writing the template
+- Accidental use of an incorrect attribute would be caught whilst writing the template
-- Knowing the complete set of parameters becomes problematic:
+- Knowing the complete set of attributes becomes problematic:
   - Components that are extended may add new attributes
-  - Components defined in an addon may receive more attributes in the extended in app/template/components/componentname
+  - Components defined in an Arden may receive more attributes in the extended in app/template/components/componentname
 - Validating a components usage is tricky as there is no list of valid attributes
-- Components become more self documenting by having a simple property to look for which defines the permitted properties
+- Components become more self documenting by having a simple property to look for which defines the permitted attributes
+- Adding typing to a components attributes would provide meaning to each attribute
+  - Reduces the need for computed properties as attributes could be transformed into typed property data

 # Detailed design

+## Component data types
+Exposed via `Ember.Component.attr` is a function to define the types of the component.
+By specifying an attribute to be of a certain type Ember will be able to transform the attribute into more useful data.

+The API should match that of [Ember Data attr](http://emberjs.com/api/data/#method_attr).
+When data comes into the component via the attribute the data will be transformed by the same transformations used by Ember data.

+## AttrTypes

-By adding `allowedProperies` key to a component:
+By adding `attrTypes` key to a component:

-- Adding a property in the template that is not in the list will trigger an exception.
+- Adding a attribute in the template that is not in the list will trigger an exception in development mode.
-- Component template only is passed properties in the array of strings.
+- Component template is only passed properties that exist in the attrTypes object.

-By omitting `allowedProperties` key to a component:
+By omitting `attrTypes` key to a component:

-- Adding any property doesn't cause an exception.
+- Adding any attribute to the component doesn't cause an exception.
-- Component template is exposed all properties passed in and computed properties.
+- Component template is exposed all properties passed and computed properties.

 ## Examples